Air Source Heat Pump for a 3-Bed Semi: Sizing, Costs, and What to Expect

 Do I need planning permission for a heat pump on a semi?

 Usually not — heat pumps are covered by permitted development rights provided they meet noise limits and size restrictions.
-Check with your local planning authority if you live in a conservation area or your property has any planning restrictions.

 How long does installation take?